The Coronavirus Job Retention Scheme (furlough) ended on 30 September 2021.

-It is likely that taking furlough leave will be a popular option for employees and there is a real risk of tension if some employees do no work for 80% of their salary, and others have to work, particularly if requiring them to work exposes them to additional risk.
+It is likely that taking furlough leave will be a popular option for your employees and there is a real risk of tension if some employees do no work for 80% of their salary, and others have to work, particularly if requiring them to work exposes them to additional risk.
 Volunteers should be sought in the first instance.
 If you have to narrow it down you could adopt a straightforward “matrix” selection process.
 You should keep the process transparent and objective to avoid any arguments of discrimination.

 It is likely to be justifiable to discriminate on the basis of age and in relation to individuals with underlying health conditions.
 This is the case whether or not they would be considered to be disabled for the purposes of the Equality Act.
 A “healthy” employee has no cause of action under the Equality Act if she is passed over.
 You should however be alive to the fact that someone with a mental health condition might also be “vulnerable” in the circumstances.

-The furlough period has to be for a minimum period of 3 weeks therefore there is nothing to stop an employer rotating employees every 3 weeks.
+The furlough period has to be for a minimum period of 3 weeks, therefore there is nothing to stop you rotating employees every 3 weeks.
 While this is potentially better for industrial relations it somewhat undermines the object of reducing the number of people in circulation.

 Staff who are in receipt of Statutory Sick Pay or contractual sick pay can be put on furlough leave once they have recovered and would otherwise have returned to work.

 The original guidance indicated that doing anything which provides services to, or generates revenue for the business is prohibited while on furlough leave.
 Flexi-furlough was then introduced.
 There seems to be no reason why you could not progress a disciplinary or grievance process whilst an employee is on full or flexi-furlough leave.